Looking to LearnVisual Learning for 4th through 12th Graders

 Committed to excellence in art museum/gallery education, the Looking to Learn program uses contemporary art as a gateway to imagination, creative skill-building, and personal understanding for your students.

-Through two visits with professional educators in the classroom and the galleries, each session offers art-making instruction and guided group-conversations to illuminate the themes of the exhibition(s) on view in the Bakalar & Paine Galleries.
+Through two visits with professional educators in the classroom and the galleries, each session offers art-making and guided group conversations to illuminate the themes of the exhibition(s) on view in the Bakalar & Paine Galleries.

-Join us in offering your students a vivid and nurturing experience with contemporary art!
+Join us in offering your students a quality and accessible experience with contemporary art!

 Looking to Learn's objectives